 Average across 4 traits and 5 replicates. ★ marks the best method per scenario.

 Phylogenetic label propagation is a strong baseline for binary traits.
-At high signal, the similarity-weighted average of neighbours is near-optimal.
+At high signal in this sweep, the similarity-weighted average of neighbours is difficult to improve on.
 The GNN must earn its gate to add value.

 pigauto stays close to label propagation but can trail it.
 The table should be read by signal level and imbalance setting; the GNN contribution is not uniformly positive in this run.